gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/effective-cli.md

 # rebuild font cache, so that font will be available
 fc-cache -fv

-# afterwards you need to set the new font in you terminal application
+# afterwards you need to set the new font in you terminal app
 # for Gnome Terminal, you can do it in the Menu Settings
 # for Alacritty you need to adjust the config file, see below
 ```